Read the following guidelines carefully before submitting your application for release.

 b) is the holder of a passport for an Assessment Level 1 country (See the Department of Home Affairs website for a list of country assessment levels.)

 Student visa holders who arrive in Australia under SVP arrangements and then purposefully transfer to a non-SVP eligible course without applying for a new student visa will likely be in breach of their student visa and may be subject to visa cancellation.
-Details of the SVP program can be found on the Department of Immigration and Border Protection's website.
+Details of the SVP program can be found on the Department of Home Affairs' website.
 Students who fail to meet pathway entry requirements will be required to show evidence of a new offer that is either for an SVP eligible course or is a packaged offer that leads to an SVP eligible course.
 Please read the information on the Department of Home Affairs website about changing courses for streamlined visa holders.

 Pathway students who fail to meet Deakin entry requirements after 2 trimesters will need to apply to study a course at an SVP-eligble provider if they do not meet the above conditions, otherwise a release may not be approved.